IUCN Red List Conservation Status: Endangered

 This page has been transcribed and edited, with permission, from Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book by N.M.
 Collins & M.G.
 Morris.
-Whilst providing a sound baseline of information, it is in need of updating.
+Whilst providing a sound baseline of information, it was published in 1985 and is in need of updating.
 The full volume, with references, may be downloaded from the IUCN Library System.

 - Brown, F.M. and Heinemann, B. (1972).
 Jamaica and its Butterflies.
 E.W.
 Classey Ltd., Faringdon, U.K. 478 pp.

 - D’Abrera,B. ( 1981) .
 Butterflies of the Neotropical Region Part 1, Papilionidae and Pieridae.
 Landsdowne Editions, Melbourne, xvi + 172 pp.

 - Munroe, E.(1961).The classification of the Papilionidae (Lepidoptera).
 Canadian Entomologist Supplement 17, 51 pp.